 - An updated analysis of organizational spend vs market data as well as benchmarking KPIs to identify areas for improvement.

 - Analysis of any savings gained through negotiations, substitutions and compliance.

 - Continuous engagement among all stakeholders to ensure that everyone is onboard with the organization’s purchasing decisions.

 What are the Benefits of Category Management in Procurement?

-• Opportunites for Cost Savings – Category management works by leveraging expertise and experience of category managers in gaining insight into a category and its sub-categories with the aim of creating value from each purchase.
+Category management works by leveraging expertise and experience of category managers to gain insight into a category and its sub-categories.
+Armed with this information, the aim is to create value from each purchase.
 If the company is in need of IT hardware and software for 10 new staff, for example, the decision on whether to buy or lease the hardware, buy software or lease cloud computing services and other tech decisions are made from an area of expertise.

-• Better Vendor Risk Management – With category management, an organization is able to gain an in-depth understanding of each vendor.
-The operational risks associated with a supplier can be used to benchmark in dealing with other suppliers in the category and sub-category.
+With category management, an organization can gain an in-depth understanding of each vendor.
+Operational risks associated with a supplier, then, can be used to benchmark in dealing with other suppliers in the category and sub-category.

-• Benefits from Holistic Spending – Strategic sourcing brings in the economies of scale.
-By buying for the long term in different product categories, the category manager is able to offer higher volumes or larger scope of work to the suppliers.
+Strategic sourcing brings in the economies of scale.
+By buying for the long term in different product categories, then, the category manager is able to offer higher volumes or larger scope of work to the suppliers.
 This saves time by avoiding repetitive transactional purchases.
 It also offers the power to negotiate for better prices.

-Any business benefits a lot from adopting category management as one of its best practices in procurement.
-It has the capacity to add value in reducing supply chain risk as well as drive innovation in different supply chain categories.
-An organization is able to tap into opportunities to manage demand, have better cash flow management, and enforce greater compliance of standards from suppliers.
+Any business benefits a lot from adopting category management as one of its best practices in procurement because it has the capacity to reduce supply chain risk.
+Further, a business using category management can also drive innovation in different supply chain categories.
+As organizations begin to tap into opportunities to manage demand, then, category management gives them better cash flow management and enforces greater compliance of standards from suppliers.